Beautiful trail, wonderful guides, lovely eco-camps

 Overnight: Nick’s Camp

 Leaving camp this morning, hike along High Ridge to Counts Point to appreciate far reaching views to Mount Sonder and Mount Zeil.
 Descending across rocky ground and through forests of Mulga Trees, we head to camp where it’s worth keeping your eyes peeled for fossil stromatolites under foot, one of the most ancient forms of life.
-Transferring to Charlie’s Camp for lunch (named in honour of pioneering Larapinta guide Charlie Holmes), there is an optional afternoon walk to Serpentine Chalet Dam and the chance for a refreshing swim.
-In the evening, enjoy relaxing around the campfire with your fellow guests.
+Arrive in Charlie’s Camp for lunch (named in honour of pioneering Larapinta guide Charlie Holmes) and in the evening, enjoy relaxing around the campfire with your fellow guests.

 Overnight: Charlie’s Camp